ramuta/gae-py3-boilerplate/README.md

 ## TODO

 - Admin: update SendGrid key
-- User: upload profile picture to Google Cloud Storage
+- User: upload profile picture to Google Cloud Storage + instructions in documentation (how to create a bucket)
 - Slovene translations (all HTML templates)
 - Documentation